Tad and Dianne Taube: Building a Strong Jewish Future

 blog banner image

 None of us know what life is going to throw in our path.
-For young people who have experienced loss, trauma, a bad medical diagnosis or other difficult life events, hope comes in the form of the Sandra L. Schnitzer Resilience Fund—a new permanent Named Endowment Fund of Jewish Family and Children’s Services.
-The fund, which has been thoughtfully founded by Sandra L. Schnitzer of San Francisco, will pioneer a specialized model of compassionate assistance to help children, teens, and young adults up to age 25.
-Individual grants will magnify and enhance the expert services already available through JFCS’ Center Read More
+For young people who have experienced loss, trauma, a bad medical diagnosis, or other difficult life events, hope comes in the form of the Sandra L. Schnitzer Resilience Fund—a Named Endowment Fund of Jewish Family and Children’s Services.
+The fund, thoughtfully founded by Sandra L. Schnitzer of San Francisco in 2021, pioneers a specialized model of compassionate assistance to help children, teens, and young adults up to age 25.
+Individual grants magnify and enhance the expert services already available through JFCS’ Center for Children and Youth by… Read More

 Posted by Admin on March 22, 2021